 The LMI Pilot Program is Delaware’s landmark subsidy for non-profits and LMI-serving organizations.
-It covers 70% of the total solar array cost, making rooftop solar effectively free for qualifying organizations.
-Combined with the Green Energy Program’s $6,000 rebate and Section 48E’s 30% IRS cash payment, eligible Delaware non-profits can receive solar installations at near-zero net cost.
-No other East Coast state offers this level of stacked subsidy depth for mission-driven organizations.
+It covers 70% to 100% of the total solar array cost for qualifying organizations — meaning many qualifying non-profits and LMI households pay little to nothing out of pocket.
+Combined with the Green Energy Program’s $6,000 rebate and Section 48E’s 30% IRS cash payment, the total stack makes Delaware one of the most generous solar states in the mid-Atlantic for mission-driven organizations.

 Two state programs plus federal direct pay — designed to bring solar to non-profits, faith organizations, and LMI-serving community entities with minimal out-of-pocket cost.